-To better analyze land use patterns and consider scenario alternatives, AMBAG created a set of placetypes which established a set of land use designations common to general plans for the three counties and 18 cities in the region.
-These placetype categories are meant to act as a common "language" so that the diverse general and specific plans across the Monterey Bay Area may be compared in a consistent and standard manner.
+To better analyze land use patterns and consider scenario alternatives, AMBAG created a set of place types which established a set of land use designations common to general plans for the three counties and 18 cities in the region during the development of the 2035 MTP/SCS.
+These place type categories are meant to act as a common "language" so that the diverse general and specific plans across the Monterey Bay Area may be compared in a consistent and standard manner.

-Development of the placetypes began with a review of the predominant land uses and development patterns in the Monterey Bay region, leading to the creation of initial placetype categories and a preliminary placetype matrix.
-The following metrics and characteristics were established as the primary determinants of placetype designations:
+Development of the place types began with a review of the predominant land uses and development patterns in the Monterey Bay region, leading to the creation of initial place type categories and a preliminary place type matrix.
+The following metrics and characteristics were established as the primary determinants of place type designations: